Whiplash Injuries After Car Accidents

 • Prompt medical attention: Seek medical care immediately after the accident and follow all prescribed treatments and evaluations.
 This creates a documented link between the accident and the injury.

 With thorough preparation, detailed evidence, and effective legal representation, it’s possible to effectively prove a whiplash injury in a car accident case, despite the inherent challenges.
-At McNicholas & McNicholas, LLP, we have helped countless clients injured in car accidents due to someone else’s negligence.
+At McNicholas & McNicholas, we have helped countless clients injured in car accidents due to someone else’s negligence.
 Call us or fill out our contact form to set up your free initial consultation today.